Table of contents

 “What do they want, and why do they want it?”

 An extremely helpful tool is a keyword generator.

 You can use a keyword generator to determine exactly what your audience is asking for.

 Here's a list of the most popular keyword generators:

 As a copywriter, you can then answer their questions in your copy as a way to draw the customers in.

 Catering your copy to an entire audience can be quite overwhelming.

 Though they're a group, they're also individuals, and you might go insane trying to connect with every single person.

 You need to discover the main identifiers of your audience and put them together to form your ideal customer avatar.

-Like in a video-game, an avatar is a profile that is not real but merely represents a particular person.
+Like in a video game, an avatar is a profile that's not real but merely represents a particular person.